 The overall structural framework of the office tower consists of reinforced concrete structures in the two towers and a vertical steel frame in the atrium between them.
 Aside from the twisting of the high-rise and the torsion of its facades, the installation of this steel frame is a particular element of the office tower’s structure.

-Thanks to its distinctive silhouette and height of 185m, the new high rise complements Frankfurt’s skyline.
-The glazed atrium between the two office towers forms a “vertical city” where 4 interchange platforms and bridges create the impression of urban streets and squares and enable people to change from the express lifts to the local lifts.
-The platforms divide the atrium into three sections of varying height (between 45m and 60m).
+Thanks to its distinctive silhouette and height of 185 m, the new high rise complements Frankfurt’s skyline.
+The glazed atrium between the two office towers forms a 'vertical city' where four interchange platforms and bridges create the impression of urban streets and squares and enable people to change from the express lifts to the local lifts.
+The platforms divide the atrium into three sections of varying height (between 45 m and 60 m).
 They can be reached via sets of stairs leading from the respective floors above and below, making it easy for staff to move between the two towers.

-The two towers house the majority of workplaces at the new premises (maximum 2,900) and internal meeting rooms.
+The two towers house the majority of the workplaces (maximum 2900) at the new premises plus internal meeting rooms.
 The large council meeting room and the offices of members of the ECB’s decision making bodies are located on the upper office floors.

-The office tower is covered entirely with glass panels to maximize natural lighting.
-Depending on the angle of incoming daylight, the high rise appears translucent from one side to the other.
+The office tower is covered entirely with glass panels to maximise natural lighting.
+Depending on the angle of incoming daylight, the high-rise appears translucent from one side to the other.

 The entrance building marks the main entrance to the ECB premises, creating an aesthetic and functional link between the office tower and the Grossmarkthalle.
-Characterized by its asymmetrical design, inclined façades and generously proportioned windows, it forms a clearly identifiable main entrance to the ECB from the north.
+Characterised by its asymmetrical design, inclined facades, and generously proportioned windows, it forms a clearly identifiable main entrance to the ECB from the north.

-The entrance building itself, covered with aluminium sheets and glass panels, houses a two-storey press centre, from where the ECB’s press conferences are broadcast.
-Temporary workstations for journalists are located above the entrance lobby, next to the large press conference room, there is also a second auditorium.
+The entrance building itself, covered with aluminium sheets and glass panels, houses a two-storey press centre from where the ECB’s press conferences are broadcast.
+Temporary workstations for journalists are located above the entrance lobby, and next to the large press conference room there is also a second auditorium.